ctrlshiftjv/bot_box/docs/solutions.md

 * The REPORT command outputs the robot's current X,Y,F
 * The Robot ignores MOVE, LEFT, RIGHT AND REPORT commandds if it is not on the table.
 * The robot must not fall of the table at any time.
-* Any command that wuold cause the robot to fall off the table including initial placement will be classified as invalid and will be ingored.
+* Any command that would cause the robot to fall off the table including initial placement will be classified as invalid and will be ingored.

-## Assumptions
-* Since invalid commands will be ignored.
-If no valid command was placed, this means that the Robot is not in the table and will output "204: No Robot found."

 ## Concept
-In order to make sure that the Bot Box handles changing requirements, I have made it a tabletop-centric design.
-The relationship will most likely not be one robot in a multiple tabletop, but instead a tabletop may have multiple robots in the future.
-This way, it will be more open to changes in behavior.
+Just like in real life, the robot can receive a command file with a list of commands it needs to follow.
+Before it begins, it calls on the commander.
+The commander’s job is to look through the commands and get rid of anything that isn’t valid.
+This way, the robot only works with safe and proper instructions.
+After that, the robot goes through the list given by the commander.
+It is smart enough to check if a command will make it fall off the table and if it does, the robot simply ignore it.

+## Entities
+* TableTop - holds logic on the bounds.
+* Commander - holds all valid commands.
+* Command - a struct to hold a standardized format of a command.
+* Robot - holds all logic on how to perform a command.

 ## Enhancement
 * The table top dimensions can be adjusted freely.
 * A GUI can be called to see how the Robot moves.
-* The number of Robots can be scaled.